-• Intel IA 32 standard architecture, mostly using processors upto 233MHz and 256MB RAM.
+• Intel IA 32 standard architecture, mostly using processors up to 233MHz and 256MB RAM.
 This situation has been changed recently very significantly because of the huge production of Intel based platform and graphics cards.
-The cost of IA 32 systems is more or less the same, but the computational power and graphics acceleration has been increased significantly.
+The cost of IA 32 systems is more or less the same as recently, but the computational performance and graphics acceleration have been increased significantly.